jimbishop/jekyll-now/contact.md

 permalink: /contact/
 ---

-I will endevour to get back to you as soon as possible, I can be contacted night and day.
+I will endeavour to get back to you as soon as possible, I can be contacted night and day.

 * [Email : jimbishop@iinet.net.au](mailto:jimbishop@iinet.net.au)
 * Phone : 0421 219 018